4. CCJs and your credit rating

 You can search for details of any judgments against you on the register of judgments.

-You’ll have to pay a small fee - a simple search costs £4.
+You’ll have to pay a small fee - each search costs between £4 and £10.

 If the information on the register is wrong, contact Trust Online, who will check the details with the court: